-The Policy, Regulation and Research Division (PRRD) advises WorkSafeBC’s Board of Directors on regulation and policy development.
+The Policy, Regulation and Research Department (PRRD) advises WorkSafeBC’s Board of Directors on regulation and policy development.
 An important part of the PRRD’s role is consulting with stakeholders, such as worker and employer representatives, industry and scientific experts, and the various divisions of WorkSafeBC.

 Policies and regulations are developed differently.
 The general processes are set out below.

 WorkSafeBC develops and implements occupational health and safety regulations, including the Occupational Health and Safety Regulation (OHS Regulation).
 All workplaces under the inspection jurisdiction of WorkSafeBC must meet the legal requirements set out in the OHS Regulation.